 The Italian tradition is to spend a day together making passata.
 I tend to have a box or two of tomatoes on the go and keep making batches in amongst everything else I’m doing.

 Passata is basically a simple tomato soup so you can always have it for a meal all by itself.
 It’s also perfect in my Spaghetti Bolognese or spooned over amazing gluten-free Gnocchi.
-And I’ve got another cheeky idea, though.
+And I’ve got another cheeky idea!
 Use it in my Creamy Tomato and Vodka Pasta Sauce.

 Makes: about 2L (4 pint)